Celebrating 100 Years

-The history of Latrobe Country Club spans three-quarters of a century and it bears the stamps of many prominent citizens of the Greater Latrobe community, none of more significance than those of Milfred J. (Deacon) Palmer and his world-famous son, Arnold.
+The history of Latrobe Country Club spans a century and it bears the stamps of many prominent citizens of the Greater Latrobe community, none of more significance than those of Milfred J. (Deacon) Palmer and his world-famous son, Arnold.

-Latrobe Country Club was founded in l920 by a group of leading industrialists, bankers and professional men of Latrobe, who acquired some 63 acres of the Kennan Farm bordering what was then the national Lincoln Highway (U.S. Route 30) just west of the small community of Youngstown.
-By the summer of l92l, work was well underway on the golf course and clubhouse and among those on the job was a teenager by the name of Deke Palmer.
+Latrobe Country Club was founded in 1920 by a group of leading industrialists, bankers and professional men of Latrobe, who acquired some 63 acres of the Kennan Farm bordering what was then the national Lincoln Highway (U.S. Route 30) just west of the small community of Youngstown.
+By the summer of 1921, work was well underway on the golf course and clubhouse and among those on the job was a teenager by the name of Deke Palmer.
 He worked with employees of Latrobe Electric Steel Company in the construction of the club in those years immediately after World War I.

 From that hilly plot of ground, much of it covered with shale and briars, emerged within the next two or three years a short but imaginative nine-hole course.
 During the next two decades, the club made slow but steady progress despite the tough economic times.
 Small additional tracts of land were acquired, allowing for revisions which improved the layout of the nine-hole course.
-Major progress occurred following the formation in l944 of the Unity Land Company, which became the owner of the property and financed the further acquisition of property and expansion of the clubhouse and other facilities.
+Major progress occurred following the formation in 1944 of the Unity Land Company, which became the owner of the property and financed the further acquisition of property and expansion of the clubhouse and other facilities.

 When Latrobe Country Club was founded in 1921, the golf course was built on farmland.
 It’s hard to imagine today, but back then there were very few trees on this relatively open parcel of land.
 So, Deacon Palmer embarked on a massive tree planting campaign.
 About 75 percent of the trees found on the course today were planted by Deacon.
 One of them, a red pine between the first and eighteenth hole, died recently and was in the process of being cut down.
 Arnold Palmer suggested that the stump be left and converted into a giant carving of his father.
 His brother, Jerry, hired renown local woodcarver Joe King to transform the 12-foot red pine into a sentimental tribute to their father.
 King has since been commissioned to construct Arnold Palmer likenesses at popular Palmer courses in Virginia Beach and Roanoke, West Virginia.